CK-Bachoo/Android-mobile-cybersecurity-workbench/README.md

 - **Vault Isolation:** Sensitive data (scans, PCAPs, raw logs) is stored in the `Vault/` directory.
 This directory is strictly excluded via `.gitignore` and is physically mapped to the encrypted MicroSD card.
 - **VPN Kill Switch:** Layer 3 traffic isolation is enforced via Android's "Block connections without VPN" kernel setting.
 The Termux terminal operates as a "Ghost," preventing local network eavesdropping on SSH sessions or payload deliveries.
-- **Immutable Ledger:** Every session artifact is staged, committed with descriptive operational messages, and pushed to this repository to create a cryptographically hashed, timestamped forensic ledger of all operations.
+- **Immutable Ledger:** Every session artifact is staged, scrubbed by `privacy_guard.py`, committed with descriptive operational messages, and pushed to this repository to create a cryptographically hashed, timestamped forensic ledger of all operations.

 ---